 Diamond Creek: The Winegrower's SideOur next stop at Diamond Creek Vineyards seemed like a promising experiment.
 Here, in a little ravine at the north end of the valley, winegrower Al Brounstein has planted cabernet sauvignon vines in three completely different soils—white volcanic ash, red lava soil, and barren stony alluvium—around a little pond.
 From that pond, a frog could land on any of the three soils in one leap.

 We gathered at the pond and Howell poured us the 1992 Volcanic Hill, Red Rock Terrace, and Gravelly Meadow vintages.
 (He also thanked the corporate sponsor who underwrote this costly tasting—to make good on a golf bet that Howell won long ago in Jamaica.)
 The same grape, the same vintage, the same location, the same winemaker, and yet we could tell the wines apart.

-All were young, tight, bold cabernets of good structure, of course.
+All were tight, bold cabernets of good structure, of course, still young seven years after vinting.
 But one was more rounded, another relatively bright and forward, the third more closed and nuanced.
 Were these vague-sounding impressions the best that our scientist's palates could do?
 Or were our logical temperaments being swayed by the vivid surroundings, the romance of the vineyards in spring, and possibly the many other wines we'd been tasting with lunch beforehand?

 Brounstein himself was little more help, an elderly wistful winegrower who did not share our language or outlook.
 He could only muse that after all, the gravel bed got more shade and the terrace faced the northwest.
 The wines were 5 to 10 years early for American tastes although the French loved their wines young, and in a few years the wines might be very different. . . .
 It seemed that even this experiment had too many variables.